Schossi/ActionAdventureWeb/_pages/manual/content/item.md

 ItemSlots enable Items to be equipped to and interact with a character.
 Deriving from ItemSlot and overriding equip and unequip is the recommended way to create a new kind of ItemSlot.
 Since they are in scene and exist by character ItemSlots can take care of any runtime data the item may produce when equipped(visuals, effects, ...).

+AdventureCore includes a couple simple default slot implementations:
+- GenericItemSlot
+does nothing itself, items are equipped or not, any actual logic may come from the items
+for example EquipmentItem for raising stats, attributes or adding effects while equipped
+- InstantiatingItemSlot(Arena Trinkets)
+only works with PrefabItem, instantiates the prefab while an item is equipped
+  - ActionItemSlot(Arena Weapons)
+  looks for an action on the instantiated prefab and allows binding input to it
+- UsableItemSlot(Arena Usables)
+uses items equipped to it, for example UsableItem can add resources or attributes
+if the PrefabItem has a Prefab with an action it instantiates it and performs the action(eg drinking animation)

 ## Souls

 ### Armor